LogtalkDotOrg/logtalk3/manuals/sources/faq/general.rst

 Is the Logtalk implementation based on Prolog modules?
 ------------------------------------------------------

-No. Logtalk is (currently) implemented is plain Prolog code.
+No. Logtalk is (currently) implemented in plain Prolog code.
 Only a few Prolog compilers include a module system, with several compatibility problems between them.
 Moreover, the current ISO Prolog standard for modules is next to worthless and is ignored by most of